-In most states, open enrollment has closed for 2021 health plans.
-After open enrollment ends, you purchase a health insurance plan through DC Health Link unless you qualify for an exception, called a "special enrollment period" (SEP).
+In most states, open enrollment has closed for 2023 health plans.
+After open enrollment ends, you can't purchase a health insurance plan through DC Health Link unless you qualify for an exception, called a "special enrollment period" (SEP).

 Do You Qualify for a Special Enrollment Period?